What's in the mix?

 Key to its popularity with DJs is the Session View - a brilliantly implemented and cleanly designed window for launching sync’d audio samples, MIDI clips and tracks.
 It’s this view, along with the intuitive way that Live handles retiming audio, that makes the DAW a fantastic tool for blurring the lines between DJing and live performance.

 With the added bonus of a heap of built-in instruments and effects, the ability to host plugins and an intuitive MIDI learn function, Live makes an unbeatable one-stop-shop for electronic musicians.
-What's more, you can choose from any number of controllers that are specifically designed to work with it.
+What's more, you can choose from any number of controllers that can work with it.

 Pioneer DJ rekordbox DJ